 When I grow up, I realize that many of my important skills, such as observation, communication, and leadership, are developed during these activities.

-They found that children who participated in sport clubs were stronger, had higher overall grade, less emotional problems, and less peer problems.
+They found that children who participated in sports clubs were stronger, had a higher overall grade, less emotional problems, and fewer peer problems.

 Furthermore, these effects were robust when researchers controlled family income, mom’s education degree, and local employment rate.

 Researchers also found that the sport impact was modulated by sex and age.